-Figure 1 show the seasonal variation atmospheric concentration and deposition flux of Be collected at Toki site.
-Atmospheric concentration of Be in this sampling period ranged from 2.06 to 5.33 mBg m-3 with mean value (±Standard Deviation; S.D.) of 4.19±0.93 mBq m-3.
-And they are low in summer, and high in other seasons.
-Some recent atmospheric Be concentration in Japan have been reported in the literature.
+Figure 1 show the seasonal variation of atmospheric concentration and deposition flux of 7Be collected at Toki site.
+Atmospheric concentration of 7Be in this sampling period ranged from 1.92 to 6.97 mBq m-3 with mean value (±Standard Deviation; S.D.) of 4.15±1.22 mBq m-3.
+And they are low in summer, and high in spring and fall seasons.
+We were able to find a seasonal variation by twovear Some recent atmospheric observation.
+7Be concentration in Japan have been reported in the literature.
 Akata et al. (2008) [1] summarized as Table.
 Our results were comparable to the other reported values.
-Monthly atmospheric deposition of Be ranged from 71.0 to 281.6 Bq m-2 with mean value of 150.5±70.7 Bq m-2.
-Akata et al. (2015) [2] reported that monthly Be deposition at Rokkasho, Aomori ranged from 57 to 513 Bq m-2.
+Monthly atmospheric deposition of 7Be ranged from 71.0 to 281.6 Bg m-2 with mean value of 153.1±56.4 Bq m-2.
+Akata et al. (2015) [2] reported that monthly 7Be deposition at Rokkasho, Aomori ranged from 57 to 513 Bq m-2.
 Our results were similar to the reported values.
 This deposition pattern is high in summer and low in other seasons.
-Our results are only about one year.
+Our results are similar pattern.
 In order to clarify the background level and natural trend, long-term continuous monitoring is important.
-In future plan, we surveyed atmospheric concentration and deposition flux of radionuclides at NIFS site to understand the background level.
+In future plan, we surveyed atmospheric concentration and deposition flux of 7Be and some radionuclides at NIFS site to understand the background level.

-- [1] Akata et al., Journal of Radioanalytical and Nuclear Chemistry, 277 (2008) 347-355. - [2] Akata et al., Journal of Radioanalytical and Nuclear Chemistry, 303 (2015) 1217-1222.
+[1] Akata et al., Journal of Radioanalytical and Nuclear Chemistry, 277 (2008) 347-355.

+[2] Akata et al., Journal of Radioanalytical and Nuclear Chemistry, 303 (2015) 1217-1222.

-Fig. 1 Seasonal variation of atmospheric concentration and deposition flux of ${}^{7}\text{Be}$ collected at Toki site.
+Fig. 1 Seasonal variation of atmospheric concentration and deposition flux of 7Be collected at Toki site.